codio/site/source/docs/annotations/adding-annotation.html.markdown

 	http://youtu.be/Aj5mFDihfkw?rel=0&showinfo=0

 ##Tour items that do not show any code
 You will often want to include some tour explanations that do not point to any code.
-In this case, you insert this in the annotations.codio file without any matching source file token.
+In this case, you insert this in the annotations.md file without any matching source file token.

 	@annotation:tour
 	#Welcome to my tour